-London Overground is continuing to perform well and achieved its targets, although the RTA is the same as the previous quarter but poorer than the same period a year ago.
-Customer complaints are down, although greater enforcement on ticketless travel has seen a rise of complaints in this area.
+London Overground is continuing to perform well and achieved its targets, although the RTA is very poor compared to all previous quarters.
+Customer complaints are up, although greater enforcement on ticketless travel has seen a rise of complaints in this area.